Aayush-15/Aayush-15/README.md

 </div>

 <h1 align="center">Hey 👋 ,  I'm Aayush Kansara</h1>
 I am a Software Engineer with several years of experience, currently pursuing a Master's in Computer Science at Arizona State University with a keen interest in the intersection of Software development and Artificial Intelligence.
 I am proficient in Python, Java, C, C++, JavaScript, TypeScript, .Net Core, C#, and Go.
-I have prior experience working as a backend developer and optimizing database performance.
+I have prior experience working as a backend developer and optimizing database performance, and also building Frontend Applications.
 I thrive in environments that challenge me to learn and grow, and I'm always eager to explore new technologies and embrace innovative solutions to solve real-world problems.

 - 🎓 I’m currently pursuing a Master's in Computer Science from Arizona State University.